mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 One last example
 ----------------

-There is another function of Valgrind using Memcheck that will help you check to make sure that you allocated memory before you attempt to use it.
+While Valgrind can check if you have deallocated memory, it can also check if you have allocated it in the first place.

 If we take our example2.cpp code and modify it slightly on the first line in ```main```: